O'Reilly Automotive, Inc.

 Bullish Bullish

-• Recent Share Price Recovery: Shares are up strongly this year despite a recent pullback.
+• Strong Long-Term Performance: Share price remains up strongly for the year despite recent pullback.

 Bearish Bearish